-With the proliferation today of different outlets for consuming movies, TV shows, and music, it can become a challenging to find a way to watch and listen on your home TV.
-The irony is that watching Netflix or Youtube on your smartphone is easier than enjoying on your home entertainment center.
+With the proliferation today of different outlets for consuming movies, TV shows, and music, it can become challenging to find a way to watch and listen to your home TV.
+The irony is that watching Netflix or Youtube on your smartphone is easier than enjoying your home entertainment center.

 D-Link has introduced a streaming media player that brings all those fun media apps you enjoy on your smartphone straight to your big screen.
 Netflix, Youtube, Hulu, Pandora and more can all be easily enjoyed with the new D-Link MovieNite Plus.
 You may even be able to reduce your cable TV bill with all the media options provided.